-During the cold weather, hypothermia is a major concern.
-You need to be aware of the symptoms of hypothermia anytime you’re on or near icy water.
+Hypothermia is a real danger even when you don’t expect it.
+Understanding the symptoms and causes of hypothermia can help you both prevent and deal with it after the fact.
 Cold temperatures can lead to body heat loss, and severe hypothermia can set in.
-Death is even a possibility.
-When your core body temperature drops, symptoms of hypothermia set in quickly
+When your core body temperature drops, symptoms of hypothermia happen quickly.

 Any boater needs to know the symptoms of hypothermia.
 Also, the conditions that can lead to it.
 And finally, how to raise a low body temperature quickly and safely.